HKUST-CSIT5970-25S/assignment-1-dododo07/README.md

     - **CPU Performance**:
         - Command: `sysbench cpu --cpu-max-prime=20000 run`
-        - **Explanation**: This parameter sets the upper limit for calculating prime numbers.
+        - Explanation: This parameter sets the upper limit for calculating prime numbers.
 A higher value increases the computational load, making the test more intensive.
 The value `20000` is chosen to ensure the test is sufficiently demanding to evaluate CPU performance.

     - **Memory Performance**:
         - Command: `sysbench memory --memory-block-size=1M --memory-total-size=10G run`
-        - **Explanation**: The `--memory-block-size` parameter sets the size of the memory blocks to be allocated, and `--memory-total-size` sets the total amount of memory to be tested.
+        - Explanation: The `--memory-block-size` parameter sets the size of the memory blocks to be allocated, and `--memory-total-size` sets the total amount of memory to be tested.
 These values ensure that the memory performance is tested under significant load.

     3. **Explanation of Measurement Results**: